dart-lang/language/working/macros/feature-specification.md

 This means that macros need the ability to ask for the language version of a given library.
-This will be allowed through the library introspection class, which is available from the introspection apis on all declarations via a `library` getter.
+This will be allowed through the library introspection class, which is available from the introspection APIs on all declarations via a `library` getter.

-TODO: Fully define the library introspection api for each phase.
+TODO: Fully define the library introspection API for each phase.

 ### API Versioning